-Any supplemental appropriation requested by a board may be acted upon by the Board of Selectmen and Board of Finance, without regard to the number of supplemental appropriations previously approved for that board, provided that the current request, when considered either by itself or when added to supplemental appropriations previously approved during the current fiscal year for the board, does not exceed $50,000.00.
-The Board of Finance may make a supplementary appropriation to the requesting Town board of an amount not exceeding $50,000.00 without the approval of a Town Meeting.
+Any supplemental appropriation requested by a board may be acted upon by the Board of Selectmen and Board of Finance, without regard to the number of supplemental appropriations previously approved for that board, provided that the current request, when considered either by itself or when added to supplemental appropriations previously approved during the current fiscal year for the board, does not exceed $100,000.00.
+The Board of Finance may make a supplementary appropriation to the requesting Town board of an amount not exceeding $100,000.00 without the approval of a Town Meeting.

-When the Town maintains a Reserve Fund for capital and nonrecurring expenditures in accordance with this Charter and/or Connecticut General Statutes, payments into and appropriations from the reserve fund shall be made only upon recommendations of the Board of Selectmen and the Board of Finance if the monies are used for the purpose for which they were collected.
-If the monies are not to be used for the purpose for which they were collected, then appropriations from the reserve fund shall be made upon recommendations from the Board of Selectmen, Board of Finance, and Town Meeting action regardless of the amount involved.

 The Board of Finance may approve, lower, or reject but not increase the amount of any supplemental appropriation upon which it is acting.
 It shall act on all requests for supplemental appropriations and/or transfers within thirty (30) calendar days of receipt of such request.

-The Board of Finance shall request that the Board of Selectmen call a Special Town Meeting for final action, supplemental appropriations exceeding $50,000.00 and supplemental appropriations of less than $50,000.00, if when added to supplemental appropriations previously approved in the current fiscal year for a particular board, they exceed $50,000.00.
+The Board of Finance shall request that the Board of Selectmen call a Town Meeting for final action, supplemental appropriations exceeding $100,000.00 and supplemental appropriations of less than $100,000.00, if when added to supplemental appropriations previously approved in the current fiscal year for a particular board, they exceed $100,000.00.

 (c)

 Supplemental Appropriations-Town Meeting Action.
-A Special Town Meeting may approve, lower or reject but cannot increase a supplemental appropriation properly brought before it.
+A Town Meeting may approve, lower or reject but cannot increase a supplemental appropriation properly brought before it.
 It may make no appropriation or transfer of funds not recommended by the Board of Finance and the Board of Selectmen.
 The provisions of this section shall not be a limitation on the power of the Town to issue bonds or other obligations for appropriations or indebtedness in accordance with the Connecticut General Statutes and this Charter.

 (d)